Paul Manafort expressed concern about going to a New York prison. Then the DOJ stepped in.

 Facing state charges in New York, Manafort was expected to be transferred from federal prison in Pennsylvania to the notorious Rikers Island jail complex in New York City while he awaits state trial.

-But his attorneys contacted the Federal Bureau of Prisons to express concern about his health and personal safety if such a transfer occurred and proposed he stay in federal custody, a Justice Department spokesperson told NBC News.
+But his attorneys contacted the Federal Bureau of Prisons to express concern about his health and personal safety if such a transfer were to occur and proposed he stay in federal custody, a Justice Department spokesperson told NBC News.

 Manafort "has been transported to New York and will be made available to the state whenever needed for his state case," the spokesman added.
 "This arrangement will not have any impact on his state proceedings."